 When in doubt, reach out to the Tech Transfer team!

 What is JHTV's role in technology transfer?
+JHTV is the university division responsible for overseeing

 JHTV is the university division responsible for overseeing technology transfer on behalf of all nine schools.
 We are here to: